 Here is the list of foods you can eat on a ketogenic diet:

-Low carb vegetables: green leafy vegetables like spinach, lettuce, asparagus, and kale, broccoli, cauliflower, zucchini, Brussel sprouts, cabbage, green peppers…
+- Low carb vegetables: green leafy vegetables like spinach, lettuce, asparagus, kale, broccoli, cauliflower, zucchini, Brussel sprouts, cabbage, green peppers…

 Foods to Avoid